maminech/aminoss_photography/QUICKSTART.md

-# 🚀 Quick Start Guide - Aminoss Photography
+# 🚀 Quick Start Guide - Innov8 Production

 Follow these steps to get your portfolio running in **5 minutes**!